Aigerim-Zh/Election-Analysis/README.md

 - The percentage of votes from each county out of the total count
 - The county with the highest turnout

-### Dataset
+### Resources
-The dataset consists of 369,711 observations, representing numbers for the  Ballot ID, a name for the County, and Candidate columns.
+ - **The dataset** consists of 369,711 observations, representing numbers for the  Ballot ID, a name for the County, and Candidate columns.
 The original data is in the CSV format and can be found [here](https://github.com/Aigerim-Zh/Election-Analysis/blob/main/Resources/election_results.csv).

-### Code
-Please find the code for this part of the analysis [here](https://github.com/Aigerim-Zh/Election-Analysis/blob/main/PyPoll_Challenge.py).
+ - **The code for the analysis** can be found [here](https://github.com/Aigerim-Zh/Election-Analysis/blob/main/PyPoll_Challenge.py).

-### Software
-This audit can be done in Excel but this project tries to automate the process using Python 3.7.6 64 bit, coded through VSCode 1.63.2.
+ - This audit can be done in Excel but this project tries to automate the process using **Python 3.7.6 64 bit, coded through VSCode 1.63.2.**

 ## Election Audit Results